Family Educational Rights and Privacy Act

 - Participation in officially recognized activities and sports

 - Weight and height of members of athletic teams

-In the event a student does not want the directory information released, he/she must submit, in writing, the specific information to be withheld to the Student Services Office.
+In the event a student does not want the directory information released, he/she must submit, in writing, the specific information to be withheld to Student Services.
 This must be done each semester that the exclusion is to apply.

 The FERPA revisions of 1998 permit schools to notify parents of students who are younger than 21 if such student has been found responsible for violating institutional policies regarding alcohol and other drugs.